4ms/stm32mp2-baremetal/README.md

 # Baremetal Application

-We will skip the topic of bootloaders so we can get started more quickly.
-To do this, we'll use the stock SD card supplied by ST (or flash your own card using their [Starter Package](https://www.st.com/en/embedded-software/stm32mp2starter.html) or [Developer Package](https://www.st.com/en/embedded-software/stm32mp2dev.html)
+We will skip the topic of bootloaders for now so we can get started more quickly.
+We'll use the stock SD card supplied by ST (or flash your own card using their [Starter Package](https://www.st.com/en/embedded-software/stm32mp2starter.html) or [Developer Package](https://www.st.com/en/embedded-software/stm32mp2dev.html)